tesk9/palette/README.md

     [ butter1, butter2, butter3 ]
 ```

+#### Generating palettes

-You can also generate a customized cubehelix color scheme using `Palette.Cubehelix`, or by using `Color.Generator` helpers.
+Generate a customized cubehelix color scheme using `Palette.Cubehelix`, or by using `Color.Generator` helpers.
+This color scheme is neat!
+It's a particularly good choice for charts & graphs because it generates colors
+that have quite even visual intensity.

-### Generating a palette
+Alternatively, generate a palette with colors that pop:

 Designers often approach color not by picking one color at a time, but by describing the relationships between
 the colors, e.g., "I want 4 colors that are equally spaced on the color wheel," or, "I want 10 colors that
 are all of the same hue but with different lightnesses."

-If you approach color like this, then you'll be interested in using the helpers in `Color.Generator`, which has
+If you approach color like this, then you'll be interested in using `Color.Generator`, which has
-helpers like `square` (which generates 4 evenly-spaced colors) and `monochromatic` (which generates lovely
+helpers like `square` (generates 4 evenly-spaced colors) and `monochromatic` (generates lovely
 single-hue lists of colors).